LAFG16/LAFG16/README.md

 - 🔭 I’m currently working on improving my skills.

+- 👯 I’m looking to collaborate on news projects

 - 👨‍💻 All of my projects are available at [https://github.com/LAFG16](https://github.com/LAFG16)

 - 💬 Ask me about **Python, Data analysis, Machine learning, Data visualization**